mienaikoe/ziyu/Chapters/2-4-Chapter11.md

         - Kip understands more radio tech, starts hearing more Holragi broadcasts about the space rail.
 Stays up for hours listening and starts recording clues. ch12
         - Resistance grows to critical mass.
 They storm the shadestead.
 Lissa says a key word, and they kill Lissa while she kills Casra.
 Setre, Lin, and Kip mourn.
 His term served, he goes back to Shaki to bring Radio to Mel.
 -->

+## Ch11

+  "Lin," said Kip.
+Lin wouldn't take hae eyes off of the path to the Shadestead.